Collaboration is one thing, but collaborating with your competition?

 Alliance: Kearns joined forces with other vintage retailers in a single commercial corridor, ultimately attracting city support, media attention and foot traffic.

-Two years ago, I opened my retail store in a blighted commercial corridor.
+In 2013, I opened my retail store in a blighted commercial corridor.
 There was one other vintage retail store in the area, and it was open two weekends per month.
 I approached them and asked if they would like to coordinate similar hours.
 They were open to collaborating.

 The antique and resale industry is notoriously catty and competitive.
 I didn’t want my business to be like that.
 Resale shops do not inherently compete with each other—we all offer something different.
 What we sell is not a commodity.
 There are other vintage stores scattered throughout Minneapolis.
 But by banding together, the Minnehaha Mile retailers created an actual shopping district and attracted more customers than we could individually.